dedis/quepaxa-ePaxos-open-loop/README.md

 ![Identifying Master Server IP Screenshot](./README-images/Identifying%20Master%20Server%20IP.png)

 ### Modify Each Machine's Execution Script
-Inside `profile.sh` or `profile0.sh` (depending on the branch) in each machine, configure the experimental network IP address of all server machines in the `ServerIps` array, client machines in the `ClientIps` array, and the server machine that will be the leader in the `MasterIP` variable.
+Inside `base-profile.sh` in each machine, configure the experimental network IP address of all server machines in the `ServerIps` array, client machines in the `ClientIps` array, and the server machine that will be the leader in the `MasterIP` variable.

 ## Run
 1. Finally, run `. runPaxos.sh` or `. runEPaxos.sh` (depending on the branch) on your master machine only.
 You should see a relatively constant flow of messages in your terminal.